Henry Brose: Nottingham 1926-1935

-On the occasion of Einstein's visit to the University of Nottingham in 1930, Brose borrowed a Rolls-Royce to drive Einstein from Cambridge where he had received a Honorary degree.
+On the occasion of Einstein's visit to the University of Nottingham in 1930, Brose borrowed a Rolls-Royce to drive Einstein from Cambridge where he had received an Honorary degree.
 The two of them drove to Woolsthorpe and visited Newton’s birthplace.
 Einstein spent two days with Brose and his family in Nottingham.
 In two letters of the same year, he finds warm words for both his memories of the visit and their personal acquaintance.
 Brose also acted as an interpreter during Einstein's visits of 1930 and 1931.

 At Nottingham University, Brose was undoubtedly at the high pont of his academic career.
 But, as John Jenkin relates:

 ‘...now storm clouds gathered.
 A relationship developed between the wife of a local clergyman and Henry Brose, the details of which remain unclear.
 There was a very public divorce case in July 1935, the College was upset that a high-profile member of its staff was involved, and Brose resigned his chair in October.’

 Return to Australia

 While holidaying in Australia in 1935, Brose was offered a well-paid position as a researcher on the University of Sydney's Cancer Research Committee.
 This was despite Brose's experience as a physicist and not a biologist.
 At the same time, he had learned of the scandal caused when he was named as co-respondent in the divorce of the above-mentioned Nottingham clergyman and his wife.
 He accepted the position and his wife and son moved with him to Chatswood.

-His work for the Committee had a promising beginning.
+His work for the committee had a promising beginning.
 Brose suggested a possible diagnostic test for cancer that involved measuring the phosphorus content of the blood.
 Nowadays it is known that chemical blood tests cannot diagnose cancer, but at the time, Brose performed well, his findings were published in numerous papers, and he also developed simplified methods for comparing the intensity of medical x-rays.

 But after producing lackluster results, the Cancer Research Committee was disbanded in 1938, and much of the value of Brose's work was lost by his unwise reaction to this closure.

 In the same year, acting head of the Department of Medicine, Victor Trikojus, who objected to Brose working as a pathologist when he had no training in pathology, had told Brose he no longer considered him part of the Department of Medicine.
 Brose moved offices from the medical building to Challis House.
 And in reaction to the closure of the committee, he sent a scathing letter to the Vice-Chancellor, criticising a number of his colleagues and stating that the Cancer Research Committee had failed in its research due to mismanagement, rivalries, and underperforming academics.
 The university ordered him to vacate his new office in 1939.